 Home » How To » How to Completely Clear All Cache in Windows 10

-How to Completely Clear All Cache in Windows 10
+How To Clear All Cache in Windows 11 & 10

-Considering how big Windows is, it has several different caches for various functionality.
-The cache helps your system run faster and smoother.
-Often, the cache even helps Windows launch frequent applications faster.
-However, when one or more cache types get corrupted, Windows can sometimes behave oddly or run not-so-smooth.
-There might be any number of reasons for the corrupted cache.
-This includes but not limited to sudden power failure, corrupted program, failed uninstallation, etc.
+To run your system as efficiently and fast as possible, Windows creates several different caches.
+Generally, users never need to worry about Windows cache.
+But, when one or more cache types get corrupted, Windows can sometimes behave oddly, slow down, or even unstable.
+There might be any number of reasons for the corrupted cache, including, but not limited to sudden power failure, corrupted program(s), failed uninstallation, etc.

 Windows stores a lot of cache files in the Local Temp folder.
-You can easily clear them as and when needed.
-All you have to do is just delete the files from the temp folder.
+You can clear it as and when needed.
+Here’s how.

-4. Press the “Delete” key on your keyboard to delete all those files and folders.
+4. Press the “Delete” key on your keyboard to clear the cache.

 Note: If you see a warning message or admin prompt, press “Yes” or “Continue“.

-As soon as you press the Del button, Windows will delete all the local temp files and folders.
+As soon as you press the Delete button, Windows will delete all the files in it and clear the local temp cache.
 If some files are in use, Windows will not delete them and shows an error message.
 It is perfectly fine.
 Ignore the files/folders you cannot delete and proceed with the rest.

-Along with the Local Temp folder, you can also find another temp folder in the main Windows folder.
-Deleting the files in that folder will clear Windows temp cache.
+Along with the Local Temp folder, you will also find another temp folder in the main Windows folder.
+Deleting the files in that folder will clear the Windows temp cache.

-3. Select all the files and folder and press “Delete“.
+3. Select all the files and folders and press “Delete“.

 Windows-clear-temp-folder-cache--150820